 The Physician Engagement Study measures the ownership physicians feel in their hospitals.
 Put another way, this score gives value to how much agency physicians feel they have in their workplace.
 Knowing that a stronger sense of ownership within the organization leads to higher engagement, the Physician Engagement Study offers actionable drivers as solutions to areas where physicians feel they don’t have the input they’d like to see.

 But what can be done about how people feel?
 Consider EMRs and EHRs, which are often cited as factors driving low engagement.
 Unfortunately, many hospital leaders feel as though their hands are tied; regulations leave no choice but to rely on EMRs and EHRs.
 Most physicians are quick to complain about EHRs, citing them as cumbersome to their workflow, it’s tempting to say there’s nothing more to be done and that physicians simply must adapt.
+Telehealth offers new alternatives for patients but can add additional burden for physicians.
+Telehealth may act as a strong tool assistant, however, telehealth is reliant on the current technology.
+All it could take is bad weather power outage or the unplugging of the device to grind hospital’s gears.

 While these new technologies are part of the reality of healthcare, there are often forgotten factors leadership can leverage to ease the difficulties medical staff experience with these systems and drive engagement.
 Does your hospital have adequate tech support, or is there one IT guy dashing from broken tablet to broken tablet all day?
 Ensuring that the resources are available to seamlessly assist with issues and provide training without long wait times removes a significant burden from the physician.